mpinos72/skills-github-pages/index.md

                 return;
             }

-            // Handle empty states based on the active tab if (activeTab === 'favorites') {
+            if (activeTab === 'favorites') {
                 songTitleDisplay.textContent = "No Songs in Favorites";
             } else if (activeTab === 'playlists' && !currentOpenPlaylistId) {